 For instance, the seller may need more time to move out of the home after closing the sale.
 If you were flexible on your move-in date and were willing to rent the house back to the seller for a certain amount of time that may make you look like the best option among multiple offers.

 Purchasing a home without any contingencies can be risky, but in a hot market it could get you in your new home faster.
 A high-risk contingency is buying the home even if your current home hasn’t sold yet.
 Speak with your Loan Officer and assess your options before taking this route.

 Another way to have a competitive edge is not asking the seller to pay closing costs or to make last minute home upgrades such as painting or changing lighting fixtures.

 Don’t be intimidated by a hot market, with these tools your new home may be closer than you think.
 The local mortgage experts at Sammamish Mortgage are ready to help and answer any questions you may have.
+We offer many mortgage programs to borrowers across Washington, Oregon, Idaho, and Colorado.
 Contact us today to get started on your home search!